 In the case of the OR link, the conditions are independent of each other.
 It is enough if the displayed records fulfill one of the conditions - but they can also fulfill several or all conditions.

-Here is an example with single selection columns: Although we can see in the Status column filter for planned articles ("Planned"), completed articles ("Done") and article ideas ("Idea") are also displayed if they meet the second condition of the text type as "Blogpost".
-In the Type of post column in turn, other text types also go through if the status is "Planned".
-Even more, scheduled blogposts that meet both conditions also appear in the filtered view.
+Here is an example with single selection columns: Although we filter for Planned articles ("Planned") in the Status column, Done articles ("Done") and Article ideas ("Idea") also show up if they meet the second text type condition as "Blogpost".
+In the Type of post column, in turn, other text types also pass through if the status is "Planned".
+Planned blogposts that meet both conditions also appear in the filtered view.